CumulusNetworks/docs/content/nvidia-air-v2/Simulation-Management.md

 product: NVIDIA Air 2.0
 ---

-This page covers the simulation lifecycle, checkpoints, and simulation history in NVIDIA Air.
+This page covers the simulation lifecycle, checkpoints, and simulation history in NVIDIA DSX Air.

 ## Simulation Lifecycle

-A simulation in NVIDIA Air transitions through several states during its lifecycle.
+A simulation in NVIDIA DSX Air transitions through several states during its lifecycle.
 Understanding these states helps you monitor your simulation's progress and troubleshoot issues.

 ### Starting a Simulation